Learn about your plan

 Health Care Exchanges

-Beginning January 1, 2014, the Patient Protection and Affordable Care Act will require almost all Americans to have health care coverage or be subject to a tax penalty.
+The Patient Protection and Affordable Care Act now requires almost all Americans to have health care coverage or be subject to a tax penalty.
 In response, states have created a Health Insurance Marketplace.
 Also known as “Exchanges,” the Marketplace is a new way to buy health insurance.
 All U.S. citizens and legal residents will have access to individual health insurance policies through the Marketplace in their state starting January 1, 2014.

 How this affects you as a GE employee